LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ## How to access Performance Optimizer
 Logging into Performance Optimizer requires feature access by request.
 (Contact your account manager.)

 Only Admin profiles or pre-configured user profiles may log in.
-To customize profile authorization, contact your account manager
+To customize profile authorization, contact your account manager.

 Once your account is enabled, you can begin by logging in [here](https://va.performance.liveperson.net/login).